NetworkBlockDevice/nbd/doc/proto.md

 * `NBD_REP_ERR_INVALID` (2^31 + 3)

-    The option sent by the client is known by this server, but was determined by the server to be syntactically invalid.
-For instance, the client sent an `NBD_OPT_LIST` with nonzero data length.
+    The option sent by the client is known by this server, but was determined by the server to be syntactically or semantically invalid.
+For instance, the client sent an `NBD_OPT_LIST` with nonzero data length, or the client sent a second `NBD_OPT_STARTTLS` after TLS was already negotiated.

 * `NBD_REP_ERR_PLATFORM` (2^31 + 4)